Scrumptious Spaghetti Squash Cakes

 Yeilds about 15 cakes… Calories 110/cake, fat 2.2 g, fiber 1.5 g

-Entry filed under: diet, health, healthy diet, vegan diet, vegetarian diet, vegetarian recipes.
-Tags: , , , , .
+Categories: diet, health, healthy diet, vegan diet, vegetarian diet, vegetarian recipes

 But for the record…YES, these [squash cakes are AMAZING…just had them Saturday night!!